BAT: Better Audio Transformer Guided by Convex Gated Probing: Related Work

-\textbf{Improved MLR.} \citet{baevski2022_data2vec2} proposed Data2Vec 2.0 (D2V2) by incorporating the efficiency technique from MAE~\citep{he2022_maskedauto} to avoid processing masked tokens in the encoder.
-They incorporated a lightweight CNN decoder into the student branch to predict the missing masked tokens in the latent space.
-For image modality, they found it beneficial to add a global loss using the \texttt{cls}-token~\citep{peng2022beit} alongside the local loss for patch token prediction.
-They also proposed inverse-block masking for better contextual representation learning.
-Additionally, they leveraged a multi-masking strategy~\citep{assran2022masked} to reuse the target representations for multiple masked versions of the input in each forward pass.
+\textbf{Improved MLR.} \citet{baevski2022_data2vec2} propose Data2Vec 2.0 (D2V2) by incorporating the efficiency technique from MAE~\citep{he2022_maskedauto} to avoid processing masked tokens in the encoder.
+They incorporate a lightweight CNN decoder into the student branch to predict the missing masked tokens in the latent space.
+For image modality, they find it beneficial to add a global loss using the \texttt{cls}-token~\citep{peng2022beit} alongside the local loss for patch token prediction.
+They also propose inverse-block masking for better contextual representation learning.
+Additionally, they leverage a multi-masking strategy~\citep{assran2022masked} to reuse the target representations for multiple masked versions of the input in each forward pass.